Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 This skin type is characterized by pink to medium beige skin that tans easily.

-People with type III pigmentation have a unique balance between the two different types of melanin, Eumelanin, and pheomelanin that determine the skin and hair color.
-This balance results in a wide variety of potential skin tones.
+People with type III pigmentation have a unique balance between the two different types of melanin, Eumelanin, and pheomelanin, that determine the skin and hair color.

-Type III pigmentation is a skin type that is less likely to burn to sun exposure than types I and II.
-And even though this type of skin tone is moderately at the risk of developing sun exposure-related diseases, it is important to still protect yourself from the sun.
+And even though this type of skin tone is moderately at risk of developing sun exposure-related diseases, it is still important to protect yourself from the sun.

 Type III skin tone is frequently found in Latin America, the Mediterranean, and parts of Asia.